Ricardo Álvarez (footballer, born 1897): Club career

-Born in Madrid, he began his career at his hometown club Racing de Madrid in 1915, where he played alongside Feliciano Rey, who also were teammates at Madrid FC.
-After a great season at Racing, he was signed by Madrid FC.
+Born in Madrid, he began his career at his hometown club Racing de Madrid in 1914, aged 17, where he played as a midfielder.
+He played a pivotal role in helping the club win the 1914–15 Centro Championship, along with Joaquín Pascual, Ezequiel Montero, Antonio De Miguel, and Feliciano Rey, with the latter two also being his teammates at Madrid FC.
+After two great seasons at Racing, he was signed by Madrid FC.
 In the two seasons he spent at the club, he won two Centro Championships and reached two Copa del Rey finals in 1917 and 1918, starting in both of them and scoring the winning goal in the extra-time of the former against Arenas de Getxo in a 2–1 win.

 Despite playing a key role in Madrid's back-to-back Copa del Rey finals, the club's board of directors decided that both Álvarez and Rey, were no longer needed, and so, they both returned to Racing at the end of the 1918–19 season, and in their first season back, they contributed decisively in helping Racing win the 1918–19 Centro Championship four points clear of Madrid.
 This was Álvarez's third Championship in a row.
 He then had a three-year stint with Espanyol, before returning to Racing once again where he retired in 1927.